gobridge/golangbridge.org/CONTRIBUTING.md

 ####  <a name="runhugo"></a> Run Hugo and generate new static files that will reflect your changes:
 * ```hugo ```

-The generated content will be placed in the subtree public directory.
+The generated content will be placed in the `public/` directory.
 Note that at this point, if you check the branch for differences, there should be none.

 #### Visualize your changes on your local computer:
 * ```hugo server```